colinyjchung/jinnzhong/content/posts/20251019-commentary-northanger-abbey-1818.md

 * V2C12 - deny avoid reverse victim offender.
 Well, not the RVO part… but she’s definitely playing dumb well.
 Or who knows maybe Catherine’s brother did misread everything and left in a huff.
 * V2C13 - so that was strange.
 To be abruptly kicked out like that.
 But also, also, synchronously… the reverse of this, someone storming out just happened to me last night and the lack of explanation was so sudden and so surprising, so high tension.
 * V2C14 - “sad little shattered-brained creature”… oh thanks mom.
 * V2C14 - two thoughts: one, I don’t know if breaking up with a friend is harder than breaking up with a lover.
 I feel like the latter is actually more devastating.
 Two, there are more twelve pages left.
 What’s going on here?
 Is Austen trolling me for one last time?
 Is this whole book a nothing burger?
-Catherine meets the Tilneys, hang out for a bit, and then nothing?
+Catherine meets the Tilneys, hangs out for a bit, and then nothing?
 * V2C15 - naw, we’re still going to get a marriage proposal.
 But no crazy unhinged rant like the other two novels I read P&P and S&S.
 * V2C16 - “sad heedless young housekeeper”… wtf mom?!?!?
 * FINAL THOUGHTS: No, not really.
 You got me, Austen.
 You got me good.